zmitchell/talks/2025-09-06 - nixcon zurich/presentation.md

 ---

-# Weird shit shells do
+# The Abyss

 - tcsh has no equivalent of `"${foo:-}"`
   - (default to empty string if unset or null)

+---

+# The Abyss

 - Don't tell tcsh to eval a string containing `#`
+  - Often won't treat it as a comment character
-  - '`#: Command not found`', etc
+  - '`#: Command not found`'
+  - Other times comments out the rest of the input
+  - `\n` and `;` don't help

-  - Trust me, just don't
+Trust me, just don't

 ---

-# Weird shit shells do
+# The Abyss

 - tcsh sometimes just...won't let you quote something